ashishshah1995/twitter/README.md

 never
 will
 @ashishshah1995
-Treet:  "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995." by ashishshah on Wed Jan 21 09:15:32 EST 2015
-Treet:  "The strongest factor for success is self esteem: #believing you can do it, believing you deserve it, believing you will get it.@journeytocode" by journeytocode on Wed Jan 21 17:19:27 EST 2015
-Treet:  "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995." by ashishshah on Wed Jan 21 09:15:32 EST 2015
+Treet:  "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995." by ashishshah on Wed Jan 21 09:15:32 EST 2018
-Treet:  "The strongest factor for success is self esteem: #believing you can do it, believing you deserve it, believing you will get it.@journeytocode" by journeytocode on Wed Jan 21 17:19:27 EST 2015
+Treet:  "The strongest factor for success is self esteem: #believing you can do it, believing you deserve it, believing you will get it.@journeytocode" by journeytocode on Wed Jan 21 17:19:27 EST 2018

 Hash tags: [#lessons, #believing]
 Mentions: [@ashishshah1995, @journeytocode]
 Hash tag counts: {#lessons=1, #believing=1}
-Treets by author: {ashishshah=[Treet:  "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995." by ashishshah on Wed Jan 21 09:15:32 EST 2015]}
-Treets by author: {ashishshah=[Treet:  "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995." by ashishshah on Wed Jan 21 09:15:32 EST 2015], journeytocode=[Treet:  "The strongest factor for success is self esteem: #believing you can do it, believing you deserve it, believing you will get it.@journeytocode" by journeytocode on Wed Jan 21 17:19:27 EST 2015]}
+Treets by author: {ashishshah=[Treet:  "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995." by ashishshah on Wed Jan 21 09:15:32 EST 2018]}, journeytocode=[Treet:  "The strongest factor for success is self esteem: #believing you can do it, believing you deserve it, believing you will get it.@journeytocode" by journeytocode on Wed Jan 21 17:19:27 EST 2018]}